tkx68/todo-tutorial/README.md

 from the tutorial.
 Things work except that I had to fix the optimised version of the `todoWidget` function.

 Due to BlockArguments language extension I can drop the $ signs in front of the `do`s now.
-Furthermore I add Bootstrap support and my favorite icon.
+Furthermore I add Bootstrap 5 support and my favorite icon.

+# Using EventWriter

+Again there is a slight mistage in `todoWidget`.
+I have to add a `void $` here.

+# Using ghcjs-dom